Dallara: Fourth generation (IR-12/DW-12)

 Starting in 2012, Dallara began providing the common monocoque and suspension parts for the new IndyCar formulae – known as the IndyCar Safety Cell – with the intent that the bodywork and aero parts can and will be provided by other manufacturers.
 The cars will be branded by the make who provides the "Aero Kit."
 Dallara rolled out the chassis with its own optional spec aero kit.
-The aero kit concept was temporarily shelved due to cost concerns, making the Dallara kit the universal spec for 2012-2014.
-Unique aero kits (manufactured by Chevrolet and Honda, respectively) were introduced for 2015-2017, and Dallara ceased to support and production of their own.
-In 2018, the third generation of aero kits was introduced for the DW-12, again returning to a universal spec kit for all entries known as UAK18 and will be used until 2026.
-On 18 October, Dallara confirmed that the 2012 series car would be named after the late IndyCar driver Dan Wheldon (DW-12) in honor of his work testing the car before his death two days prior at Las Vegas, with the new bumper/nerf bar section being featured, it was designed to prevent many similar single-seater crashes such as the one that killed Wheldon.
+The aero kit concept was temporarily shelved due to cost concerns, making the Dallara kit the universal spec for 2012–2014.
+Unique aero kits (manufactured by Chevrolet and Honda, respectively) were introduced for 2015–2017, and Dallara ceased to support and produce their own.
+In 2018, the third generation of aero kits was introduced for the DW-12, again returning to a universal spec kit for all entries known as UAK18 and will be used through 2026.
+On 18 October 2011, Dallara confirmed that the 2012 series car would be named after the late IndyCar driver Dan Wheldon (DW-12) in honor of his work testing the car before his death two days prior at Las Vegas Motor Speedway, with the new bumper/nerf bar section being featured, it was designed to prevent many similar single-seater crashes such as the one that killed Wheldon.